Author: Thomas A. Moore

 sin(x), cos(x), and tan(x) all take arguments in radians

-asin(x), acos(x), and atan(x) are inverse trig functions and return results in radians
+asin(x), acos(x), and atan(x) are inverse trig functions, which return results in radians

 ceil(x) returns the next integer above (less negative than) x